hakoerber/git-repo-manager/docs/src/worktrees.md

 $ grm wt clean
 ```

+Note that this will not delete the default branch of the repository.
+It can of
+course still be delete with `grm wt delete` if neccessary.

 ### Converting an existing repository

 It is possible to convert an existing directory to a worktree setup, using `grm